 "Outstanding" when used with respect to the shares of any class of Common Stock, will include, without limitation, the shares of such class, if any, held by any Subsidiary of the Corporation, except as otherwise provided by applicable law with respect to the exercise of voting rights.
-No shares of any class of Common Stock (or Convertible Securities that are convertible into or exercisable or exchangeable for Common Stock) held by the Corporation in its treasury will be deemed outstanding, nor will any shares be deemed outstanding which are attributable to the Number of Shares Issuable to the FNF Group Inter-Group Inter-Group Interest or the Number of Shares Issuable to the FNF Group with Respect to the FNFV Group Inter-Group Interest.
+No shares of any class of Common Stock (or Convertible Securities that are convertible into or exercisable or exchangeable for Common Stock) held by the Corporation in its treasury will be deemed outstanding, nor will any shares be deemed outstanding which are attributable to the Number of Shares Issuable to the FNFV Group with Respect to the FNFV Group Inter-Group Interest.